 Quick links to Vatican Museums resources:

-- Vatican Museums Visitor Information (including how to get there)
+- Guide to the Vatican Museum (including how to get there)

 - Guided Tours to the Vatican Museums